Overview of DevOps

 A study by Grand View Research says that the DevOps market size across the globe is estimated to reach US$12.85 billion by 2025.
 According to a report from SD Times, ‘Indeed’s job postings show that the role of a DevOps Engineer has seen a 225 percent jump.
 DevOps Engineer is at the second position on Glassdoor’s rankings for the 50 best jobs in America.
 Glassdoor says that the average annual salary of a DevOps Engineer ranges from US$135,000 to US$180,000.

-Reportlinker also predicts that the DevOps market size would grow up to US$10.3 billion by 2023, at a compound annual rise rate of 24.70 percent during the forecast period.
+Reportlinker also predicts that the DevOps market size will grow up to US$10.3 billion by 2023, at a compound annual rise rate of 24.70 percent during the forecast period.
 Being in the technology field, you must be aware of this buzzword, DevOps, taking up the IT world by storm.
 This tutorial will take you through the main concepts of DevOps, along with its important tools and use cases.

 Introduction to DevOps